Trump presses Putin on Syria, US election meddling in first meeting

 TRUMP CHIDES RUSSIA AHEAD OF PUTIN MEETING, THOUGH NOT ENOUGH FOR DEM CRITICS

-Still, the change in tone has not been enough for some U.S. lawmakers, who have urged Trump to confront Putin face-to-face over the alleged election meddling.
+Still, the change in tone has not been enough for some U.S. lawmakers, who urged Trump to confront Putin face-to-face over the alleged election meddling.

 Asked on Thursday about the election meddling, Trump conceded he believed Russia was probably responsible -- but was quick to add the Kremlin may not have been the lone foreign entity trying to sow discord in American politics.